 Printing Estimator Salary

 Printing Estimators in the United States are often veterans in their line of work, with just under two-thirds bringing more than 10 years of experience to the table.
 Salaries slide in at $48K annually on average but can range from $33K to $61K per year.
 Residence is the biggest factor affecting pay for this group, followed by experience level.
 Most workers in this position report moderate levels of job satisfaction.
 Male Printing Estimators are more prevalent than women among those who took the survey — 61 percent of professionals.
 While some workers in this profession — just under a third — do not have any health coverage, a strong majority do receive medical benefits and a little more than half have dental insurance.
+This snapshot results from replies to PayScale's salary survey.

 Job Description for Printing Estimator